fomichev/pycryptobox/README.md

 As in `cbedit` command, backup file will be created (or updated) whenever you change the password.

-* Update HTML page (perform HTML page update without update to database - only for development or if you want to change configuration and regenerate the HTML page)

-	$ ./cbhtml

 Database format
 ===============
 Windows INI-like file format is used for database (on Linux it normally has